The Fairfield City Settlement Action Plan

 Our Achievements, collectively

-Business Breakfast was held on 16th March 2018.
+Fairfield Emerging Community Action Partnership (FECAP) held the Business Breakfast on 16th March 2018.

 Fairfield City Settlement Action Plan Workshop